From 1920s through the 1950s people had a great desire for an

 passengers who might fly instead.

-allowing them to go two or three times as fast.
-Hydrofoils can't be
+them to go two or three times as fast.
+Hydrofoils can't be used when

 They rely heavily on container ships to get cargo across the ocean the same as us.
 But they also use a lot of riverboats to move containers, while we load them onto less efficient trucks.

 The visionaries didn't foresee that horses would fall into complete

 disuse.
 Their horses are still used in rural areas with good pasture.

 Horses don't take a lot of cash, don't need roads, can pull a wagon,

 and are versatile.
 It takes time to take care of a horse, though.
 Some